Stopnica: History

 Together with several other locations in Lesser Poland, Stopnica in the 16th century was one of the centers of the Protestant Reformation.
 A Calvinist church was founded here in 1551 by Marcin Zborowski, an influential nobleman, voivode of Kalisz.
-In 1649 King John II Casimir confirmed the town status of Stopnica, and banned Jews from settling in the market square and around the parish church.
+In 1649, King John II Casimir confirmed the town status of Stopnica, and banned Jews from settling in the market square and around the parish church.
 Stopnica maintained its position of an important urban center of Sandomierz Voivodeship, but the town declined in the 1650s, during the Swedish invasion of Poland.
 Firstly, it was looted and burned by the Swedes, then more destruction was brought by the Transilvanian troops of George II Rakoczi.
 To make matters worse, in 1662 a plague decimated the population.
 After its complete destruction, Stopnica never recovered.
-In 1787, the town was visited by King Stanisław II Augustus, and on April 10, 1795, Stopnica almost completely burned.
-After the Partitions of Poland, Stopnica was annexed by the Austrian Empire, but in 1809 it became the seat of a county of the Duchy of Warsaw (in 1815 the Duchy was turned into the Russian-controlled Congress Kingdom).
+In 1787, the town was visited by King Stanisław II Augustus, and, on 10 April 1795, Stopnica almost completely burned.

+After the Third Partition of Poland, Stopnica was annexed by the Austrian Empire, but following the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw, within which it became the seat of a county.
+After the duchy's dissolution in 1815, it fell to the Russian-controlled Congress Kingdom.
 Residents of Stopnica County actively supported the January Uprising of 1863, forming a regiment of infantry.
 As a punishment, the Russians reduced Stopnica to the status of a village, which nevertheless remained the seat of the county until 1915, when the Austrians replaced the county seat with Busko-Zdrój.

-World War II period
+World War II

 In 1939, Stopnica had 6,142 inhabitants, of whom two thirds were Jewish.